|Revision Date||June 1, 2020|

 - Terms and Conditions;

 *Changes to negotiated service rates require a bilateral amendment.
-Rates changed by statute, rule, or legislation may be amended by a unilateral amendment (e.g., Residential daily rates, Medicaid rates, blended rate for the Single Source Continuum Contract (SSCC).
+The contract manager can execute a unilateral amendment for rates changed by statute, rule, or legislation (e.g., Residential daily rates, Medicaid rates, blended rate for the Single Source Continuum Contract (SSCC).

-As a best practice, informing the contractor prior to creating a requisition in CAPPS 9.2, may avoid undue work in the requisition process.
+As a best practice, notify the contractor before initiating an amendment in CAPPS FIN to avoid unnecessary work in the amendment process.

 Delegated Signature Authority

-The same level of signature authority for the contract is responsible for signing subsequent bi-lateral amendments, including renewals, unless the commissioner or designee invokes the exclusive right to sign the contract or any succeeding modifications.
-When a bilateral amendment changes the total value to exceed the delegated authority threshold, the amendment must be signed by the higher delegated signatory.
-Contract staff are required to justify the reason for the change in value, and maintain the documentation on file.
+The same level of signature authority for the contract is responsible for signing bilateral amendments, including renewals, unless the commissioner or designee invokes the exclusive right to sign the contract or any succeeding modifications.
+When a bilateral amendment changes the total contract value and the value exceeds the delegated authority threshold, the higher delegated signatory must sign the amendment.
+Contract staff must justify the reason for the change in value and maintain the documentation on file.